15,000 Ottawa children missed measles vaccine during pandemic, says OPH | CBC News

 "We're still lagging somewhat," he said earlier this week.

+While Ottawa sees one to two per cent of children go without vaccines due to conscientious or religious objections, Wilson believes confusion is a large driver behind the vaccine lag.

+"We like to talk a lot about vaccine hesitancy and the anti-vaccine movement but really, logistics is often at the root of a lot of these problems," he said.

-The company is currently working with CHEO and Kids Come First to design software that will allow parents in Ottawa, those who live in the Renfrew County and District Health Unit, and those living in the Leeds, Grenville and Lanark District Health Unit, to book vaccine appointments for their children online.
+The company is currently working with CHEO to design software that will allow parents in Ottawa and four neighbouring counties to book vaccine appointments for their children online and for health units to track vaccinations if parents give consent.

 It is expected to be available to parents in May, the company said.

-While Ottawa sees one to two per cent of children go without vaccines due to conscientious or religious objections to vaccines, Wilson believes confusion is a large driver behind the vaccine lag, not hesitancy.

-"We like to talk a lot about vaccine hesitancy and the anti-vaccine movement but really, logistics is often at the root of a lot of these problems," he said.

-Wilson said he hopes new tools will help streamline the process and improve the booking process, increasing vaccine coverage.
-The new software coming in May will also make it easier for health units to track vaccine uptake, if parents consent to sharing that information.
+Wilson said he hopes new tools will help streamline and improve the booking process, increasing vaccine coverage.

 OPH has also expanded routine vaccinations available at its family and community vaccination clinics and wellness hubs.
 Parents who do not have a family doctor, or another health-care provider, can book a vaccine appointment through its website at one of the clinics.